import pandas as pd

 The take home messages from this section include the following:

-- One only needs a small set of tools (models) to go very far with machine learning
+- You only need a small set of tools (models) to go very far with machine learning.

 10.1.1 Why this matters